codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/monitoring-a-sync.md

 ## View detailed records

-To view more detailed information, click a record in your **sync history**.
-The view provides sync start and end times, and sync source and target platforms.
+To view more detailed information about a record, click on an item in your **sync history**.
+The information appears in the **Senc Details** window and provides sync start and end times, and sync source and target platforms.

 It also displays client-friendly notes and error messages in case of sync failures.
 Refer to our [troubleshooting guide](/sfc/error-documentation#error-messages) for recommendations on how to resolve these.

-You can also navigate to the Config tab to view and download the customer's sync configuration, which helps establish root causes for any errors that occured.
+You can also navigate to the **Config** tab to view and download the customer's sync configuration, which helps establish root causes for any errors that occured.

 <img
   src="/img/sync-for-commerce/0007-sync-details-ui.png"
   alt="Detailed view of a sync log entry with Summary, Config, and Push Items tabs" />

-:::warning View and retry push items
+:::caution View and retry push items

 At this time, it is possible to view and retry failed push items for **Sync for Expenses only**.